Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Analysis and Results

-We also investigated fractional rms variability amplitude as a function of photon energy for the $0.01-10$ Hz frequency range using both the observations in the HIMS and SIMS.
-For the HIMS, we derived the rms-energy spectra over the $0.5-120$ keV band using data from NICER, NuSTAR, and HXMT/HE, whereas NICER and NuSTAR data were employed in the SIMS to derive the rms-energy spectrum in the $0.5-30$ keV band.
+We also investigated the fractional rms variability amplitude as a function of photon energy in the 0.01--10 Hz frequency range, using both HIMS and SIMS observations.
+For the HIMS, we derived the rms-energy spectra over the 0.5--120 keV band using data from NICER, NuSTAR, and HXMT/HE, whereas NICER and NuSTAR data were employed in the SIMS to derive the rms-energy spectrum in the $0.5-30$ keV band.
 We utilized the spectral and timing analysis package \texttt{Stingray} \citep{Huppenkothen2019JOSS....4.1393H, Huppenkothen2019ApJ...881...39H} to derive the rms-energy spectra from NICER data.
 For the NuSTAR and HXMT/HE data, we first extracted CPDSs and PDSs at different energy bands and then calculated the fractional rms for the $0.01-10$ Hz frequency range from each CPDS and PDS.
 The rms-energy spectra in two distinct spectral states are shown in Figure~\ref{fig:frac_rms}.
-In both the HIMS and SIMS, the fractional rms variability amplitude appears to be low ($\sim5\%$) at soft energies, dominated by the thermal disk emission, and gradually increases up to $\sim30-40\%$ at hard energies, where the coronal emission dominates.
-We note that the NuSTAR data demonstrate significantly lower variability than the NICER data around the same energy bins, which is likely due to the effect of dead time in the NuSTAR detectors, reducing the variability amplitude artificially \citep[M. Bachetti, private communication;][]{Bachetti2018ApJ...853L..21B, Zdziarski2024ApJ...967L...9Z}.
-It is worth noting that the effects of dead time are significant for bright sources, but become progressively less pronounced for sources of lower intensity.
+In both the HIMS and SIMS, the fractional rms variability amplitude appears to be low ($\sim5\%$) at soft energies, dominated by the thermal disk emission.
+It gradually increases up to $\sim30-40\%$ at hard energies, where the coronal emission dominates.
+We note that the NuSTAR data demonstrate significantly lower variability than the NICER data in the same energy bins, likely due to dead time in the NuSTAR detectors, which artificially reduces the variability amplitude \citep[M. Bachetti, private communication;][]{Bachetti2018ApJ...853L..21B, Zdziarski2024ApJ...967L...9Z}.
+It is worth noting that the effects of dead time are significant for bright sources but become progressively less pronounced for lower-intensity sources.
 The non-constant and very long ($\sim 2.5$ ms) nature of the NuSTAR dead time further complicates its accurate correction \citep{Bachetti2018ApJ...853L..21B}.
-To further investigate this effect, we used the HXMT/ME data that has a substantial overlap with the NuSTAR data within a certain energy range.
-We found that the fractional rms derived from the HXMT/ME data is significantly higher than those from the NuSTAR data, and closely matches the measurements from the NICER data.
-This further confirms that the low rms in the NuSTAR data is due to the effect of the dead time.
+To further investigate this effect, we used HXMT/ME data that substantially overlap with the NuSTAR data within a specific energy range.
+We found that the fractional rms derived from the HXMT/ME data is significantly higher than that from the NuSTAR data, and closely matches the measurements from the NICER data.
+This further confirms that the low rms in the NuSTAR data is due to dead time.